selfdriven-engagement/conduction/docs/pages/selfdriven-conduction-actuation.md

 Using the [selfdriven Areas of Focus Framework](https://actuate.selfdriven.community/framework/areas-of-focus).

-*A strategic and operational plan for governing, enabling, and sustaining community self-actuation across the selfdriven ecosystem.*
+**A strategic and operational plan for governing, enabling, and sustaining the [selfdriven Foundation](https://selfdriven.foundation).*

 # Executive Summary